JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 <dd>The .NET SDK version.</dd>

 <dt>DotNetWorkloads_&lt;version&gt;</dt>
 <dd>Lists all <a href="https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-workload-install">.NET workloads</a> installed on the agent machine.<br/><br/>The <code>&lt;version&gt;</code> suffix is the version of an installed .NET SDK.
-For instance, if version 7.0.300 is installed, the agent will report the `DotNetWorkloads_7.0.300` parameter.<br/><br/>In addition to these full SDK versions, agents also report workload parameters with shortened <code>major.minor</code> suffixes.
+For instance, if version 7.0.300 is installed, the agent will report the `DotNetWorkloads_7.0.300` parameter.<br/><br/>In addition to these full SDK versions, agents report workload parameters with shortened <code>major.minor</code> suffixes.
 For example, if an agent machine has 7.0.100, 7.0.200, and 7.0.300 .NET SDKs installed, the <code>DotNetWorkloads_7.0</code> parameter that refers to the highest 7.0.300 version will be reported.<br/><br/>The parameter value is a string of comma-separated workload names, according to folders in the <b>&lt;dotnet_dir&gt;/metadata/workloads/&lt;sdk_version&gt;/InstalledWorkloads</b> directory.
 For instance, "android,maui-ios,wasm-tools".</dd>

 <dt>WindowsSDK&lt;version&gt;</dt>
 <dd>Defined only if the corresponding version of Windows SDK is installed.</dd>